 This study is distinctive in that previous studies of officials and other government employees have mainly been case studies of specific individuals or government offices.
 Larger scale studies have focused on examination qualification holders, and assumed that they represented the political elite.
 Studies of the bureaucracy, or specific ministries, have generally been institutional histories.
 To our knowledge, this is one of the first longitudinal studies of any national bureaucracy, contemporary or modern, in its entirety, using micro-data on the careers and family and geographic origins of nearly all officials.

-Starting in spring 2019, we began making the data public in stages, in collaboration with the Institute of Qing History at Renmin University.
+Starting in spring 2019, we began to make the data public in stages, in collaboration with the Institute of Qing History at Renmin University.
+Our first release consisted of the jinshenlu records for the period 1900-1912.
 Below we provide links to download sites at Renmin University and HKUST.

-To carry out this study, we are constructing a database of government employees during the Qing, the China Government Employee Database – Qing (CGED-Q).
-Our core information come from the jinshenlu (缙绅录), a publication that appeared every three months and listed almost every civil office including information about the holder’s name, place of origin, ethnicity, location of post, job title, and other details. positions ranged from high offices in the Six Ministries (六部) and other central government units down to low-level offices in county administrations.
+The China Government Employee Database – Qing Jinshenlu (CGED-Q JSL) are records of officials in the jinshenlu, a publication that appeared every three months and listed almost every civil office including information about the holder’s name, place of origin, ethnicity, location of post, job title, and other details. positions ranged from high offices in the Six Ministries (六部) and other central government units down to low-level offices in county administrations.
 Nominative linkage of the records of the same official in different editions has proven straightforward, allowing us to construct and study career histories.
 Each edition lists 13,000-15,000 employees.
-We are also entering lists of military officials from zhongshubeilan (中樞備覧).
+We are also entering lists of military officials from zhongshubeilan.
 These editions typically record 7000-8000 military officials each.

 We have also created a searchable database of most of the jinshenlu personnel records that we have already entered.
 Right now it allows search by surname and given name in traditional characters.
 We hope that this is useful for anyone who may want to look up an ancestor’s personnel records, or for researchers who are interested in looking up the records of a specific officials.
 Here are more details about the search facility.
 Siwei Fu, a PhD student in Computer Science at HKUST, created the search site and has been updating it when we have provided new data.
 The site is kindly hosted on a server at Professor Huamin Qu’s VisGroup.

-For additional information about the family origins and other characteristics of officials, we are constructing and linking databases from such other sources as timinglu (题名录), zhujuan (朱卷), tongnian chilu (同年齒錄) and other sources with the jinshenlu data.
+For additional information about the family origins and other characteristics of officials, we are constructing and linking a new dataset based on lists of jinshi degree awardees (timinglu 题名录), classmate books (tongnian chilu 同年齒錄), and lists of juren degree awardees (xiangshilu 乡试录).
+We call the resulting dataset CGED-Q Examination Records (ER).
 These sources provide names of ancestors, kin, teachers, and classmates.
 For ancestors, they provide examination qualifications.
 By linkage, we can trace whether ancestors were government employees.
 Some of these materials were available through the China Biographical Database Project, with whom we are cooperating.
-Huang Yifei, a Caltech PhD graduate, has kindly shared a large volume of 同年齿录 and 乡试录 that he had collected for his dissertation.
+Huang Yifei, a Caltech PhD graduate, has kindly shared a large volume of tongnian chilu and xiangshilu that he had collected for his dissertation.
 We have also exchanged data with Professor Liu Cheng-yun and his group at the Institute of History and Philology at the Academia Sinica.

 Data entry has been carried out since 2014 by a team of full-time coders, currently including Ge Xiaodong, Ji Yang, Ren Yubai, Liu Beiyi, and Zhao Mi.
 Two other senior coders, Sun Huicheng and Xiao Xing, who were there at the inception of this project retired in early 2017 and 2019 respectively.
 We are very grateful to all of them for their commitment and perseverance.